Fulvene

 Fulvene (pentafulvene) is a hydrocarbon with the formula (CH=CH)2C=CH2.
 It is a prototype of a cross-conjugated hydrocarbon.
 Fulvene is rarely encountered, but substituted derivatives (fulvenes) are numerous.
 They are mainly of interest as ligands and precursors to ligands in organometallic chemistry.

+Fulvene is an isomer of benzene, which when irradiated at 237 to 254 nm forms small amounts of fulvene along with benzvalene.